 New Crop Insurance Producers Continuing Education Requirement 11.3(8)

-- If a producer is requesting renewal of a producer license during 2010, the producer must complete 9 hours of continuing education including 3 hours of Ethics.
+- A producer who is requesting renewal of a producer license in 2010, must complete nine hours of continuing education including three hours of Ethics.